lajohnston/zest/README.md

 ## Expectations

-Zest comes with the following expectations out of the box:
+Zest comes with the following expectations out of the box.

 ### Registers

 Example usage:
-    - `expect.a.toBe 255`
+* `expect.a.toBe 255`
-    - `expect.b.toBe -128`
+* `expect.b.toBe -128`

 ```asm
 expect.a.toBe -128